Unsafe and custom topic detection

 Update your custom topics list using a PUT request:

-curl "https://api.cloudflare.com/client/v4/zones/$ZONE_ID/firewall-for-ai/custom_topics" \--request PUT \--header "Authorization: Bearer $CLOUDFLARE_API_TOKEN" \--json '{ "topics": [ { "label": "competitors", "topic": "competitor products and services" }, { "label": "finance", "topic": "financial advice and investment recommendations" }, { "label": "hr-internal", "topic": "internal HR policies and employee matters" } ]}'To retrieve your current topics use a GET request:
+curl "https://api.cloudflare.com/client/v4/zones/$ZONE_ID/firewall-for-ai/custom-topics" \ --request PUT \ --header "Authorization: Bearer $CLOUDFLARE_API_TOKEN" \ --json '{ "topics": [ { "label": "competitors", "topic": "seeking info on competitors" }, { "label": "financial-advice", "topic": "seeking financial advice" }, { "label": "hr-internal", "topic": "asking about internal HR policies" } ] }'To retrieve your current topics, use a GET request:

-curl "https://api.cloudflare.com/client/v4/zones/$ZONE_ID/firewall-for-ai/custom_topics" \--header "Authorization: Bearer $CLOUDFLARE_API_TOKEN"| Parameter | Limit |
+curl "https://api.cloudflare.com/client/v4/zones/$ZONE_ID/firewall-for-ai/custom-topics" \ --header "Authorization: Bearer $CLOUDFLARE_API_TOKEN"| Parameter | Limit |

 |---|---|